 If you’re on this post you’ve probably seen the #TheCultOfV hashtag and wondered what it was all about.
 Or you’re just looking for a cult to join and stumbled across this one I guess.
 In which case welcome, and I’m glad you found The Cult of V instead of one of those cults that’s all about doing unspeakable things to vulnerable people and generally being an arse, I guess.Continue reading “Join The Cult of V”

 Sinister Stories and Tangled Tales

-The third and likely final Strange Stories collection, Strange Times, is currently at the final edits stage and is expected to be released in October 2019.
+The third and likely final Strange Stories collection, Strange Times, is currently at the final edits stage and is expected to be released in autumn.